 - Sylvia Martinez observed that nearly all conversations about technology literacy seem to automatically evolve into conversations about education reform.

-I also attended to one of the conversations about iPads, entitled, “.”
+I also attended to one of the conversations about iPads, entitled, “What Ipads/tablets are going to change education?.”
 I think that would have been an excellent conversation.
 But, instead, we witnessed a back and forth on why the iPad might be an important learning tool and why it wouldn’t.
 I got the impression that much of the push back came from IT folks, and that at least some of their objections were based on misinformation.

 I must admit that the jury’s still out for me, though after a few weeks of using my iPad, I’m increasing intrigued by its prospects in the classroom.

 It was an interesting and useful conversation sharing ideas that need to be shared.
 But, on the whole, I think that it’s a premature conversation.
 The iPad is new, it’s an infant, and what we’ll be doing with it five years from now, one year from now, three months from now depends more on a community of application developers than it does on Apple.
 I would hate to see us, though, try to push applications into classroom relevance, just so that we can integrate the iPad, the way that we often do with handhelds and other technologies.